UIMSolutions/uim/filesystems/README.md

 **Retrieval and Storage**: A file system’s primary tasks include making data easy to find (for quick retrieval) and ensuring secure storage.

-**Integral Part of Computers**: File systems are an integral part of computer systems and operating systems.
+**Integral Part of DComputers**: File systems are an integral part of computer systems and operating systems.
 They consider device properties and play a crucial role in managing data on storage volumes.

 **Access via Directory Structure**: To access files and directories, you navigate through the directory structure provided by the file system.